MarkMandriota/BlackPhoenixBot/README.md

 # BlackPhoenix
-Simple Discord bot for administration
+Fast Discord bot for administration

 ![diagram](diagram.jpg "Work of the BlackPhoenix bot")